Cartoon Network (India): Cartoon Network HD+

 Cartoon Network HD+ (CN HD+) is a high-definition television channel launched on 15 April 2018.
 Operating as an ad-free platform, it initially debuted in India, it later expanded its reach to prominent operators in neighbouring countries.
 Notably, the channel offers content in four languages, including Hindi, Tamil, and Telugu, alongside English.

+On December 22, 2025, the channel received three new audio tracks in Malayalam, Kannada, and Marathi via JioTV.